DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 There are risks with any surgery, however, regardless of the procedure.
 Common risks include bleeding and infection.
 Prior to your surgery, you may be asked to stop taking some medications that could increase the risk of bleeding during the surgery.
 After the surgery, you’ll have to be diligent in maintaining cleanliness in your eye to prevent infection.
 This includes washing your hands before touching your eye, and taking prescription drugs to reduce the chance of infection.
 Infection is a serious matter as it may result in a loss of vision.

 If you are having any abnormal visual symptoms, you should always be evaluated with a thorough consultation and examination by your local eye doctor for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Treatment of Eye Cataracts?
-Would like to schedule an appointment with a best NY Ophthalmologist or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with New York City Eye doctor.
+Would like to schedule an appointment with a best NYC Ophthalmologist Dr. Richard L. Deluca or optometry specialist in NYC Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists, please contact our office for consultation with New York City Eye doctor.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)